VelizarBG/suggestion-tweaker/README.md

 # Suggestion Tweaker

-This is a client and server mod which changes the way suggestions are picked in the suggestions tab when writing a command in chat.
+This is a client and server mod which improves the way suggestions are filtered when writing a command.

 ## Improved filtering